nud3l/collateral-reduction/documentation/chain-wide-reputation.md

 ## Possible Attacks

+As this is a work in progress, we have not yet found a mitigation for all attack strategies.
+In our earlier work on Balance, we can show that we can integrate trusty into a single protocol.
+However, it remains an open question if *transitive* reputation between protocols can be implemented safely.

 ### Sybil identities

 An agent could create multiple identities to generate more "desired actions" and thereby lower its relative deposit in all integrated protocols.

+**Mitigation**: In Balance, we propose to limit the total deposit a single public key can provide to mitigate Sybil identities.
+We assume there is a non-zero transaction cost with executing the Sybil attack, so executing the Sybil attack would only be beneficial if the absolute gain in collateral reduction is greater than the cost.
+By disallowing large amounts of deposit, we increase the relative cost of the attack.

+However, this does not translate well into the composition of multiple protocols.
+Our idea is to rather encourage agents to stick to a single identity within one protocol by proportionally allowing them higher collateral reduction with larger stake.
+That way, agents should not split their available funds over multiple identities, but rather, remain with a single identity.

 ### Adversarial protocols